SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 This target is interpreted to cover research about promoting the implementation of existing or new social and economic policy practices to reduce inequalities/achieve greater equality.

+This target focuses on policies that ensure greater equality through fiscal, wage and social protection planning.
+The redistributive impact of fiscal policy is an indicator that basically compares how the distribution of income in a population changes before and after paying taxes, social insurance payments etc.

 This query consists of 1 phrase.
 The basic structure is

 ```py